CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 The final application we need to complete our scientific coding environment is a *text editor*.
+Text editors are applications that help you write code.

+It's important to note the difference between a text editor and a word processor, like Microsoft Word or Google Docs.
+Text editors are designed to work with plain text, like code and markup languages.
+Word processors are designed to work with rich text that may include fonts, colors, and graphics.
+It's difficult (but not impossible) to create one type of text with the tool designed for the other, but just as a screwdriver can sometimes be used as a hammer, it's not the best choice.

 <!-- Todo: update image URL -->

 <img align="right" style="margin:10px 0 10px 10px" width="20%" src="./media/Visual_Studio_Code_1.35_icon.svg.png">

+There are a wide variety of free and open source text editors available for download.
+We recommend [Visual Studio Code][vs-code] (VS Code) from Microsoft.

+VS Code is available for Linux, macOS, and Windows.
+Please follow the link below to download, then install, VS Code on your computer.

 https://code.visualstudio.com/